Bingus-lScott/Scott-Language/README.md

 # Scott-Language
 YOU MAY USE ANY CODE in this project WITH CREDIT and you are FREE TO CHANGE IT.
+* Heavily borrowed from CodePulse's How to make a Programming Language Series

 Written in python 3.9.3